Versioning file system

 A versioning file system is any computer file system which allows a computer file to exist in several versions at the same time.
 Thus it is a form of revision control.
 Most common versioning file systems keep a number of old copies of the file.
 Some limit the number of changes per minute or per hour to avoid storing large numbers of trivial changes.
-Others instead take periodic snapshots whose contents can be accessed with similar semantics to normal file access.
+Others instead take periodic snapshots whose contents can be accessed using methods similar as those for normal file access.

 Similar technologies

 Backup

 A versioning file system is similar to a periodic backup, with several key differences.